SkoolNotes/Taproot/2020HIST201/KBhHIST201Trauttmann.md

 	* Goals of doing this
 		* Failed with trading with the Dutch example
 		* Struggles with the French to acquire new territory
+		* Turns BEI.C from small company to one with huge rule and control
+		*